Thursday, 13 July 2017 Daniel Chow

 Indicators are used most frequently in Technical Analysis which is the process of using charts and indicators based on price and volume to predict the future movements of financial assets.

 On the other hand, Sentiment Analysis is the extraction of the positivity or negativity of news and bears many similarities with Technical Analysis as Technical Indicators are sometimes used to view the opinions of investors.
 For example, a large volume with increasing price could signify that investors are largely positive and bullish about an asset.
 In this sense, Technical Analysis is a proxy for Sentiment Analysis.

 This motivates the borrowing of ideas from Technical Analysis for the construction of composite Sentiment indicators.

-The simplest way for us to construct an indicator for Relative Sentiment is by comparing moving averages.
-We use 2 moving averages of different lengths to compare the current sentiment with the past sentiment.
+The simplest way for us to construct an indicator for Relative Sentiment on Oil is by comparing moving averages.
+We use 2 moving averages of different lengths to compare the current Oil Sentiment Analysis with the past sentiment.

 When the shorter moving average is above the longer moving average, the current sentiment is improving from the past.
 By the concept of Relative Sentiment, this means that the sentiment for the asset is good.
 Conversely, when the longer moving average is above the shorter moving average, the current sentiment is poorer than the past and by the concept of Relative Sentiment, this means that the sentiment for the asset is bad.

-Intuitively, we long the asset when the Relative Sentiment is good and short the asset when the Relative Sentiment is bad.
+Intuitively, we long the asset when the Relative Sentiment on Oil is good and short the asset when the Relative Sentiment is bad.

 Composite Oil Sentiment data from the FinSentS API will be used for all backtests.
 The Composite Oil sentiment data tracks the sentiment of both Brent Crude Oil and West Texas Intermediate.